› Business Loans › Delaware

 The Delaware Division of Small Business (DSB) offers a range of resources and programs to support entrepreneurs.
 From grant opportunities like the EDGE Grant program to guidance on navigating regulations, DSB helps businesses establish and grow in the state.
 It also provides connections to regional networks and specialized funding options tailored to small businesses.

-The SBA Regional Office in Delaware provides small businesses with access to federal loan programs, including SBA 7(a) loans, microloans, and 504 loans.
-These programs offer affordable financing for businesses unable to secure traditional loans.
+The SBA Regional Office in Delaware provides small businesses access to federal loan programs, including SBA 7(a) loans, microloans, and 504 loans.
+These programs offer affordable financing for companies unable to secure traditional business loans.

-The SBA also hosts workshops and provides resources on business planning, financial management, and scaling operations.
+The SBA also hosts workshops and provides resources for business planning, financial management, and scaling operations.
 It can also help business owners connect with a preferred SBA lender.

-The Delaware Small Business Development Center (SBDC) supports small businesses with no-cost consulting and training.
-Its services include market research, business plan development, financial analysis, and growth strategy planning.
-By working closely with local entrepreneurs, the SBDC helps them navigate challenges, secure funding, and grow their enterprises effectively.
+The Delaware Small Business Development Center (SBDC) provides one-on-one counseling, free workshops, and webinars to help businesses start and grow.
+The SBDC assists with creating business plans, accessing capital, and navigating state and federal regulations.
+By working closely with local entrepreneurs, the SBDC helps them overcome challenges, secure funding, and grow their enterprises effectively.

 Delaware offers various small business grants to support entrepreneurs and foster economic growth.
 Here are some of the key grant programs available: